0sAND1s/HCDisk/README.md

 - \<file name>: input file

 -----------------------------------------------------------------------------------------------------------------------
-formatdisk - Format a physical disk or a disk image for a certain file system
+format - Format a physical disk or a disk image for a certain file system
 - \<disk/image> : the disk drive or image to format
 - [-t] : the file system format number to use, as found in fsinfo command